iron-io/docs/_includes/worker/start/first-worker/tutorial.md

 {% include worker/start/first-worker/php/queue-task.md %}
 {% include worker/start/first-worker/python/queue-task.md %}

-The <span class="fixed-width">name</span> parameter is just the name of the worker you want to give the task to.
-The <span class="fixed-width">payload</span> parameter is just a dict of the payload data you want to pass to the task.
+The first parameter is just the name of the worker you want to give the task to.
+The second parameter is just a map of keys and values to use as the payload data for the task.
 Remember payload.json back when we were writing the Fibonacci script?
 This is where that data comes from.
-But rather than hand-writing JSON to a file, you just specify a dict and IronWorker takes care of the rest.
-If your worker doesn't need a payload, you can just pass <span class="fixed-width">None</span> for payload, or leave it off entirely.
+But rather than hand-writing JSON to a file, you just specify a map and IronWorker takes care of the rest.
+If your worker doesn't need a payload, you can just pass a null value for payload, or leave it off entirely.

 The return is the response, containing relevant information on the task.
 You should hang on to that (sessions, cookies, database, memcached... whatever floats your boat for data retention) to check how the task is progressing (which we'll cover in the next part).